foxcpp/wire/CODE_STYLE.md

+## Disclaimer

+Sometimes `.clang-format` output doesn't matches this document.
+This is fine, errors happen sometimes. clang-format take priority in this case but it's better to report such problem.

 # Identation

 * Use spaces, not tabs.
 Tabs should only appear in files that require them for semantic meaning, like Makefiles.

 * The indent size is 4 spaces.